-There are seven different classes of ART medications comprising more than 30 drugs.
+There are eight drug classes of ART medications, comprising more than 30 drugs.
 Most treatment regimens involve two drugs from one ART class and one drug from another class.
+In some cases, people may be well treated with a two-drug combination; others may need four drugs.
 Combination regimens help prevent the virus from mutating to become drug-resistant.
 Drug-resistant strains of HIV are much harder to treat.

 If you experience side effects of ART severe enough to make you reluctant to keep taking the medication, talk to your doctor about switching ART medications.
 Switching to a regimen you can tolerate more easily is better than taking ART inconsistently or stopping treatment.

-People with HIV have a weakened immune system.
-Getting regular vaccinations for flu and pneumonia, Tdap (tetanus, diphtheria, and pertussis), and Varicella (chicken pox) can help prevent contracting common infections.
-HIV-positive people under age 26 can talk to their doctor about getting an HPV vaccine to prevent getting human papillomavirus (HPV), which causes cervical cancer in women as well as genital warts.
+Getting regular vaccinations for flu, pneumonia, and tetanus-diphtheria can help prevent contracting common infections.
+HIV-positive people under age 26 (and some up to age 45) can talk to their doctor about getting an HPV vaccine to prevent getting human papillomavirus, which causes cervical cancer, anal cancer, and genital warts.

-Some people with HIV report that they feel better when they use complementary or alternative treatments such as nutritional or herbal supplements, probiotics, massage, or acupuncture.
+Some people with HIV report that they feel better when they use complementary and alternative treatments, such as nutritional or herbal supplements, probiotics, massage, or acupuncture.
 Most natural or alternative treatments have not been studied in rigorous clinical trials to establish their safety and effectiveness.
 Since some natural or complementary treatments can interfere with HIV medications or cause their own side effects, it is important to talk to your doctor before trying any alternative treatments.

 Like everyone else, people with HIV feel their best when they consistently eat a healthy, balanced diet.
 Most physicians who specialize in HIV recommend the same low-fat, high-fiber diet recommended by the American Cancer Society and American Heart Association.
 Eating well can help people with HIV strengthen their immune system, repair any damage HIV has inflicted, fight infections, and better absorb ART medications.

-People with HIV should take extra care with food safety when preparing food and avoid any food that might be contaminated.
+People with HIV should take extra care with food safety when preparing meals and avoid any food that might be contaminated.
 Food poisoning can affect people with HIV more intensely than those who are HIV-negative, and the effects can last longer.